-Coordination is strong within the French government, and is in the hands of the PMO and the President's Office, which constantly liaise and decide on every issue.
+Coordination is strong across the French government, and is in the hands of the PMO and the President's Office, which liaise constantly and make decisions on every issue.
 Coordination takes place at several levels.
 First at the level of specialized civil servants who work as political appointees in the PMO (members of the cabinet, that is political appointees belonging to the staff of the prime minister), then in meetings chaired by the secretary-general and finally by the prime minister himself, in case of permanent conflicts between ministers or over important issues.
-In many instances, conflicts pit the powerful ministers of budget or finance against other ministries.
+In many instances, conflicts place the powerful budget minister or minister of finance in opposition to other ministries.
 Appeals to the prime minister require either a powerful convincing argument or that the appealing party is a key member of the government coalition, as it is understood that the prime minister should not be bothered by anything but the highest-level issues.
 A powerful instrument in the hands of the prime minister is his capacity to decide which texts will be presented to the parliament with priority.
 Given the frequent bottlenecks in the process, ministerial bills can end up indefinitely postponed.